freddyaboulton/gradio-webrtc/docs/userguide/streams.md

 !!! tip
     For audio `StreamHandlers`, please read the special [note](../audio#requesting-inputs) on requesting inputs.

 In the automatic gradio UI, these inputs will be the same python type corresponding to the Gradio component.
-In the our case, we used a `gr.Slider` as the additional input, so it will be passed as a float.
+In our case, we used a `gr.Slider` as the additional input, so it will be passed as a float.
 See the [Gradio documentation](https://www.gradio.app/docs/gradio) for a complete list of components and their corresponding types.

 ### Input Hooks

-Outside of the gradio UI, you are free to update the inputs however you like by by using the `set_input` method of the `Stream` object.
+Outside of the gradio UI, you are free to update the inputs however you like by using the `set_input` method of the `Stream` object.

-A common pattern in to use a `POST` request to send the updated data.
+A common pattern is to use a `POST` request to send the updated data.

 ```python
 from pydantic import BaseModel, Field